MVCoconut/coconut.data/README.md

 So you can do `var check = new OutstandingWarrants({car: someCar })` and as soon as the `someCar.licensePlate` you get a new result from `check.warrants`.

-### Cycles in Transitions
+## Cycles in Transitions

 It is also easy to create cycles with transitions.
 Calling `driver.stop()` calls `car.stop()` calls `driver.stop()` and so on.
 Using the above technique to have unidirectional object graphs of lean objects is a good way to avoid running into such a situation.
-Note virtually all applications are *inherently* loops.
+Still, down the line virtually all applications are *inherently* loops.
 Usually the loop is closed through the UI invoking callbacks it was given that map down to transitions.
 But at times the loops might be fundamentally baked into the domain/application model.

-Note that there's also often a way to eliminate transitions.
-It's not always desirable though.
+This is ok, but if you have hundreds of them you should really take a hard look at how many of them are really necessary.

+One way to avoid getting caught up in a dense jungle of transitions is to eliminate transitions when possible (with reasonable effort).
 Imagine we have an application in which we model the user and login like so:

 ```haxe
 typedef Credentials = {